ikt32/scripts-updates/faq.md

 ~/.steam/steam/steamapps/compatdata/271590/pfx/drive_c/users/steamuser/AppData/Local/ikt/License/0.0.lic
 ```

-The next time GTA V starts with the scripts, the license is picked up automatically.
+The next time the scripts are loaded and subsequently the peripheral support software is loaded,
+the license is picked up automatically by the peripheral support software.

 Test details: